-Absolutely.
+Yes!
 As a religious organization and institute fully registered in the state of California, we can legally award honorary masters, doctoral, and professorship titles within the domain of religion and spirituality.
 Our degree-granting authority is renewed every two years with the state of California.
 And because our degrees are given upon receiving a donation, they are legitimate and valid honorary degrees, similar to those awarded by many universities.

 2. What are the requirements for getting an honorary doctorate?

 We trust that those who request honorary doctorates from us are deserving individuals who have made important contributions to their communities and/or churches.
 Aside from the small donation we require, we ask that applicants promise to do their best to exhibit a spirit of generosity in their everyday lives, to dedicate some of their time and skills to charity or volunteer work, to be honest and humble, and to live their lives according to basic Christian principles.